 |Total Carbohydrate 30g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Meat stuffed peppers are the perfect dish for Sukkot, when stuffed vegetables are traditionally served.
+Meat stuffed peppers are the perfect dish for Sukkot when stuffed vegetables are traditionally served.
 They go nicely next to a roast chicken, elevating the menu to that of a Jewish holiday meal.
 Use ground turkey instead of ground beef for a lite, healthy stuffed pepper.
-Stuffing peppers is much easier than stuffing cabbage leaves, and the resulting dish is just as delicious.
+Stuffing peppers are much easier than stuffing cabbage leaves, and the resulting dish is just as delicious.

 - 4 to 6 red bell peppers (green or yellow)

 - 1-pound/0.5-kilograms lean ground beef (or, ground dark turkey)

 - 1 onion (grated)